jessrieger25/HonorsThesis/README.md

 Run: `pip3 install -r requirements.txt`

+Set Python Path: export PYTHONPATH = /path/to/HonorsThesis/folder

+This should be the path to the main directory of the project.

 If you are still seeing errors based on packages, you may need to pip install other dependencies.

 ##### Model Analysis